havocesp/pcmc/README.md

 Project history changes.

 ### 0.1.2
+ - Many function documentation added (with some "Doctests").
+ - Added new function to handle cache data.

- - Screen clear for every refresh in loop mode.
+ - Screen clear on every update (useful for loop mode).

 ### 0.1.1